Donald Keene: Early life

+Education and military service

-In 1933, two years after his visit to France, Keene's elder sister died of illness, which was followed by his parents' divorce.
-Keene attended the James Madison High School, while living with his mother, where he showed great academic achievement.
+Keene lived with his mother and attended James Madison High School, showing great academic achievement.
 He then enrolled at Columbia University, where he received a bachelor's degree 1942, studying under Mark Van Doren, Moses Hadas, Lionel Trilling, and Jacques Barzun.
-While at Columbia, he was obsessed with Arthur Waley's English translation of The Tale of Genji, and he became increasingly interested in Japanese culture after he met Ryusaku Tsunoda, an individual whom Keene cites as a mentor and key influence in his writings.
+While there, he was obsessed with Arthur Waley's English translation of The Tale of Genji, and he became increasingly interested in Japanese culture after he met Ryūsaku Tsunoda, who became a mentor and key influence on his writings.
 Following his graduation, Keene enlisted in the United States Navy under the Selective Training and Service Act of 1940.
-A pacifist at heart, Keene was not enthusiastic about joining, especially after hearing about the Japanese-led Attack on Pearl Harbor.
+A self-described pacifist, he was not enthusiastic about joining, especially after hearing about the attack on Pearl Harbor.

-While in the Navy, Keene applied to and was accepted into the U.S. Navy Japanese Language School in Boulder, Colorado, and in Berkeley, California, where he learned Japanese, and he served as an intelligence officer and in the Pacific region during World War II.
+While in the Navy, Keene successfully applied to the U.S. Navy Japanese Language School in Boulder, Colorado, and in Berkeley, California, where he learned Japanese.
+He served as an intelligence officer and in the Pacific region during World War II, where he translated for Japanese prisoners, some of whom remained his friends long after the war finished; he later recalled finding poignant diaries of dead Japanese soldiers, stained with their blood, and having his attempts to deliver the diaries to the soldiers' families thwarted by the Navy.
 Upon his discharge from the Navy, he returned to Columbia and earned a master's degree in 1947.
-Keene studied for a year at Harvard University before transferring to Cambridge University as a Henry Fellow, where he earned a second master's and became a Fellow of Corpus Christi College, Cambridge, from 1948 to 1954, and a University Lecturer from 1949 to 1955.
-In the interim, Keene earned a PhD from Columbia in 1949, and he also studied at Kyoto University in 1953.
-While staying at Cambridge, Keene went to meet Arthur Waley, who was best known for his translation work in classical Chinese and Japanese literature.
-For Keene, Waley's translation of Chinese and Japanese literature was inspiring, even arousing in Keene the thought of becoming a second Waley.
+He studied for a year at Harvard University before transferring to Cambridge University in England on the Henry Fellowship, where he earned a second master's degree and became a Fellow of Cambridge's Corpus Christi College from 1948 to 1954, as well as a lecturer from 1949 to 1955.
+In the interim, he earned a PhD from Columbia in 1949 and studied at Kyoto University in 1953.
+While staying at Cambridge, he met his idol Waley, who had sparked his initial interest in Asian culture.

 Career

-Keene was a Japanologist who published about 25 books in English on Japanese topics, including both studies of Japanese literature and culture and translations of Japanese classical and modern literature.
-Keene also published about 30 books in Japanese, some of which have been translated from English.
+Keene went on to become a Japanologist who published about 25 English-language books on Japanese topics, including studies of Japanese literature and culture and translations of classical and modern Japanese literature.
+He also published about 30 books in Japanese, some of which have been translated from English.
 He was president of the Donald Keene Foundation for Japanese Culture.

-Keene was awarded the Order of Culture by the Japanese government in 2008, one of the highest honors bestowed by the Japanese Imperial Family in the country, becoming the first non-Japanese to receive the award.
-Soon after the 2011 Tōhoku earthquake and tsunami, Keene retired from Columbia and moved to Japan with the intention of living out the remainder of his life there.
-He acquired Japanese citizenship, adopting the legal name (キーン ドナルド, Kīn Donarudo).
-This required him to relinquish his American citizenship, as Japan does not permit dual citizenship.

-Keene was well known and respected in Japan, and his relocation there following the earthquake was widely lauded.